Dhaam Dhoom: Plot

-Soon after, Gautham discovers Anna and takes the prospect to return her coat.
-The two get together well and part ways.
+Soon after, Gautham discovers Anna and takes the prospect to return her coat. get together well and part ways.
 Meanwhile, Gautham's medical conference takes place successfully, and in order to celebrate its success, the whole team heads to a nightclub.
 Gautham bumps into Anna in the nightclub, and the two have an enjoyable time in the club.
-Anna, due to heavy consumption of liquor, intoxicates, and Gautham has no other choice than to accompany her to her room.
-When the two reach Anna's apartment in, they settle down and sleep.
-Gautham is brutally dragged onto the floor by a Russian police officer the next day morning, and the reason is that Anna is murdered on her sofa.
+Anna, due to heavy consumption of liquor, intoxicates, and Gautham has no other choice but to accompany her to her room.
+When the two reach Anna's apartment, they settle down and sleep.
+Gautham is brutally dragged onto the floor by a Russian police officer the next morning, and the reason is that Anna is murdered on her sofa.

 Consequently, Gautham's situation changes; he gets abused, accused, and imprisoned by the Russian police.
 The language, people, and surroundings are totally new and confusing to him.
 Fortunately, Aarthi Chinnappa (Lakshmi Rai) is appointed as a defendant lawyer to Gautham.
 The Indian consulate sends Raghavan Nambiar (Jayaram) to Gautham's rescue.
 When Gautham tries to run away from the Russian police, he gets drowned in a lake, and Aarthi finds him at the shore.
 Aarthi kisses Gautham to rescue him, and she realises that she has fallen in love with Gautham, but she suppresses her feelings when she learns about Shenba.
 Gautham escapes from the police and is running around St. Petersburg with Aarthi, trying to figure out who murdered Anna and why he was caught up in the scandal.
 Whilst fleeing from the police, Gautham gets shot by the mob and manages to escape narrowly.
 After taking care of his wounds, Aarthi and Gautham decide to seek down those who misled them.
 The eventual villainous figure is revealed to be Raghavan.

 Before a shoot out, Raghavan reveals that Anna was a drug trafficker from Chennai to Russia, and by dropping her coat, consisting of drugs, off at the airport, she manages to evade being caught.
 Soon after, Anna had changed her ways and was ready to tell the police about Raghavan's drug dealing, but before that happened, Raghavan, along with the mob, had her killed off.
 In the final scene, Raghavan is killed by the police, and Gautham is set free to reunite with Shenba for their wedding.